Internet Dangers

 • Teach your child that saying or doing anything mean, hurtful, or vulgar is wrong.

-• Remind your child to never send any pictures to anyone without your permission.
+• Remind your child never to send any pictures to anyone without your permission.

 • Monitor the pictures your child puts on the Internet.